-Fields of society, economy, history, archeology, humanities and language
+Fields of society, economy, history, archaeology, humanities and language

 ELKH’s research centers, institutes and university research teams – Research Centre for the Humanities (BTK), Centre for Economic and Regional Studies (KRTK), Research Institute for Linguistics (NYTI), Institute for Computer Science and Control (SZTAKI), Centre for Social Sciences (TK), Military History Institute and Museum, University of Szeged and the Hungarian Medievalism Research Group of the Hungarian National Archives (HIM-SZTE-MNL Hungarian Medievalism Research Group) – are the most outstanding Hungarian centers in their field, working with highly experienced researchers.
 Therefore, they have a leading role in the analysis of social, economic and industrial challenges, in the foundation and elaboration of responses to these challenges, in the protection of the Hungarian and European culture and in the improvement of the quality of life.

-By the micro and macro level analysis of the conditions for economic growth both in the short and long term, the researchers at KRTK aim to reveal how large distribution networks and the connected policies can influence the sustainable development of the Hungarian economy; how they can make company networks more innovative and effective; how they can contribute to the reproduction of human resources at a higher level; and how they can help people break out of the poverty trap.
-SZTAKI is participating in an international consortium to create a new digital platform concept that supports a rotational economic model, which bridges the informational asymmetry present between the members of the value chain.
+Through the micro and macro level analysis of the conditions for economic growth both in the short and long term, the researchers at KRTK aim to reveal how large distribution networks and associated policies can influence the sustainable development of the Hungarian economy by making company networks more innovative and effective; by helping them contribute to the replenishment of human resources at increasingly high levels; and by helping people break out of the poverty trap.
+SZTAKI is participating in an international consortium to create a new digital platform concept that supports a cyclical economic model that bridges the asymmetry of information present among stakeholders in the value chain.

-The qualitative and quantitative analysis of the ethnic/minority dimension of mobility is made possible by the research conducted at TK on the culture, values and social network of minorities within and outside the borders of Hungary.
-This survey reveals what people from the minority or the majority of the population in Hungary or the neighboring countries or in the Western European diaspore think about nation and the different forms of social coexistence.
+The qualitative and quantitative analysis of the ethnic/minority dimension of mobility is made possible by the research conducted at TK on the culture, values and social networks of minorities within and outside the borders of Hungary.
+This survey reveals what people from the minority or majority population in Hungary or the neighboring countries and in the Western European diaspora think about nationhood and the different forms of social coexistence.

 Within domestic and international collaborations, BTK is researching the past and culture of Hungarians.
-In line with the center’s basic task of revealing and maintaining Hungarian cultural heritage and strengthening Hungarian identity, BTK is operating research groups both at central and institute level that are exploring subjects fundamental to the national identity, at the same time reflecting on the challenges of the present.
+In line with the center’s basic task of revealing and maintaining Hungarian cultural heritage and strengthening Hungarian identity, BTK is operating research groups both at the central and institute level to explore subjects fundamental to the national identity, while at the same time reflecting on the challenges of the present.

-BTK’s Institute of Archaeology conducts research on the archeological evidence of the past inhabitants of the Carpathian Basin and of the Magyars in the eight thousand years between the formation of the first food producing societies until the Early Modern Age.
-The Institute has become the most important laboratory of archeogenetics in Hungary, where high profile researches with strong international educational background and extensive sampling experience are conducting research in the field.
-BTK has extensive international relationships, including for example the Harvard Medical School, and it performs research that excels in Europe.
-In line with its mission to conduct basic research on the history of the Hungarian state and society, the BTK Institute of History publishes valuable sources and comprehensive books, some of them in cooperation with ELKH-funded university research groups.
+BTK’s Institute of Archaeology conducts research on the archaeological evidence of the past inhabitants of the Carpathian Basin and of the Magyars in the 8,000 years between the formation of the first food producing societies until the Early Modern Age.
+The institute has become the most important laboratory for archaeogenetics in Hungary, where high profile researchers with strong international educational backgrounds and extensive sampling experience are conducting research in the field.
+BTK has extensive international relationships, including with the Harvard Medical School for example, and performs research that excels in Europe.
+In line with its mission to conduct basic research on the history of the Hungarian state and society, the BTK Institute of History publishes valuable sources and comprehensive books, sometimes in cooperation with ELKH-funded university research groups.
 The Institute’s interdisciplinary research groups deal with topics forming public opinion in Hungary, including the early history of the Magyars, the Battle of Mohács, the Siege of Szigetvár, family histories in Hungary and Europe, the Treaty of Trianon and its consequences, the Horthy era, the Soviet occupation, and the history of the Hungarian provinces in the 20th century.

 The Institute of Ethnology, which performs research on Hungarian ethnography and ethnology, folkloristics, cultural and social anthropology, is currently working on the Lexicon of Folk Poetry.
-The comprehensive publications of this branch of science are compiled in the Institute (Lexicon of Ethnography, Ethnographic Atlas, Hungarian Ethnography, folklore and genre catalogues).
-The institutes of BTK own collections considered to be national treasures, including the Bartók Archives and the Hungarian Music Archives of the 20th and 21st centuries, including Ernő Dohnányi’s heritage, owned by the BTK Institute of Musicology, which also operates a museum.
-Their methods go back to the methodological traditions established by Zoltán Kodály and Bence Szabolcsi, and thus their work synthesizes research on historical music, folk music and folk dance.
-The digital collections of the Department for Folk Music and Folk Dance Research, and the Department of the History of Early Music are of great importance for Hungarian culture.
+The comprehensive publications of this field of science are compiled in the Institute (Lexicon of Ethnography, Ethnographic Atlas, Hungarian Ethnography, folklore and genre catalogs).
+The institutes of BTK own collections considered to be national treasures, including the Bartók Archives and the Hungarian Music Archives of the 20th and 21st centuries.
+In addition, Ernő Dohnányi’s legacy is owned by the BTK Institute of Musicology, which also operates a museum.
+The institute’s methods go back to the methodological traditions established by Zoltán Kodály and Bence Szabolcsi, and thus their work synthesizes research on historical music, folk music and folk dance.
+The digital collections of the Department for Folk Music and Folk Dance Research, and the Department of the History of Early Music are of great importance to Hungarian culture.

 The strategically important tasks of the Research Institute for Linguistics (NYTI) include the creation of language technology and healthcare applications, as well as the exploration of the past of the Hungarian language, which is one of the most important carriers of our culture, and also the listing and preservation of Hungarian written records.